datacamp-content-public/courses-handling-missing-data-using-imputations-in-r/slides/chapter_1_dfc39e5c1fefef0cc571dfaba89a05af.md

 Here MICE will run PMM to impute missing values once.
 To install the package use install.packages("mice") and then include it in your program using library("mice").

+to impute missing values use the method mice that uses [datasetname], m which is [number of imputations] and method which will be "pmm").
-use the method mice([datasetname], m=[number of imputations], method="pmm") to impute misisng values because this is single imputation "m=1".
+Because this is single imputation "m=1".

-Then save your imputed dataset by using the "complete([imputedobject])" method and store in an object.
+Then save your imputed dataset by using the "complete()" method and pass the imputed data created by mice() method and store in an object.

 ---